 Depending upon the operational situation, reserves may need to be available at different rates.
 For example, a weather forecast event may have one or more hours for reserves to respond, while a line or generator outage may require a more rapid response time.

 System operators use spinning (fast responding) and non-spinning (slower responding) reserves to maintain reliable balance of production and consumption of energy in the system.
-Wholesale markets negotiate scheduled blocks of energy reserves to support this need.
-These are done in ISO/RTO markets, such as those run by independent market operators.
-In the wholesale situation, the price and quantity of power and energy available over the commitment period will be negotiated ahead of time with information provided to an independent system operator for ensuring reliable system operation.
+Bulk energy systems schedule blocks of energy reserves to support this need.
+ISO/RTO’s operate wholesale markets to establish reserve resources.
+In the wholesale market situation, the price and quantity of power and energy available over the commitment period will be negotiated ahead of time with information provided to an independent system operator for ensuring reliable system operation.
 Besides establishing a fee for being available (on reserve), the governing documents also stipulate the penalties or fees for non-performance.
 They also establish the way a service provider will be compensated if the reserve is called upon.
 Reserve markets typically settle the amount of energy produced or consumed from a reserve service at the real-time market price.

 While wholesale markets set prices for operating the resources, the owners agree to follow control instructions of their resources from the system operator during the operating period.
+In vertically integrated utility situations, generation reserve requirements are established, and generators so scheduled to be on-call to provide the service.

 Demand side resources also participate in many wholesale markets and are used like contingency reserves.
 That is, aggregated demand response providers may be called upon for various operating situations.
 They usually have longer contract intervals and notification periods.
 They may have stipulations on the maximum number of times they are called in a year or season.
 Their process for determining performance and settlement can be different than traditional generation reserve resources.
 The objective of defining a reserve service is to be agnostic to whether the service is provided by producers or consumers as long as they meet the performance expectation.